Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Problem setting and proposed algorithms

 Any Legendre kernel \(\kernel\) with a non-open domain necessarily satisfies \(\alpha(\kernel)=0\) \cite[Prop.
 2]{bauschke2017descent}.
 Consequently, the statement of \cref{thm:main:zone} is only nontrivial for the \refBY{} variant: a positive symmetry coefficient \(\alpha(\kernel)>0\), combined with the domain closedness required by \cref{ass:zone}, forces \(\dom\kernel=\R^n\).
 In this case, the stronger conclusion of \cref{thm:main:C} applies instead.

 Although the general theoretical results are weaker than in the Euclidean setting, our proposed methods demonstrate significant practical advantages.
-Extensive numerical simulations in \cref{sec:simulations} confirm that the adaptive choices \refBY{} and \refFNEa{} enable larger stepsizes (even on average) and dramatically speed up convergence, outperforming even aggressive linesearch strategies.
+The numerical simulations in \cref{sec:simulations} confirm that the adaptive choices \refBY{} and \refFNEa{} enable larger stepsizes (even on average) and exhibit faster convergence, outperforming even aggressive linesearch strategies.
 Providing a firm theoretical basis for this observed performance, similar to what has been established in the Euclidean case, remains a compelling direction for future research.
-Nonetheless, we outline below some theoretical refinements that can already be ensured, whose full details are however omitted for the sake of keeping the presentation simple.

-\begin{remark} Some comments are in order for \cref{thm:main}. \begin{enumerate} \item The setting of \cref{thm:main:C} corresponds to the case in which \(\varphi\) has \emph{unconstrained} minimizers lying in \(\interior\dom\kernel\); that is, the Bregman geometry induced by \(\kernel\) does not act as an active \emph{barrier} in the minization problem.
-In this case, it can actually be shown that the stepsizes \(\gamk\) in both algorithmic variants are lower bounded by some \(\gamma_{\rm min}>0\), a property that can be used to infer a rate

-for the best-so-far cost; see \cref{thm:descent}.
-Such a lower bound \(\gamma_{\rm min}\) can be derived albeit with tedious, very conservative, and not particularly insightful expressions; for this reason, we confine the discussion to this brief comment.

-\item Concerning \cref{thm:main:zone}, it can be shown that the entire sequence converges up to replacing the first element in the minimum defining the update rule of \(\rhok*\) with \((1-\epsilon)\rhok*[\hat]\) for some \(0<\epsilon\ll1\) (as opposed to \(\epsilon=0\)).
-Under \cref{ass:zone}, this slight modification of the stepsize rule guarantees that the sequence \(\seq{\gamk (\varphi(x^k) - \inf_{\overline{C}} \varphi)}\) converges to zero.
-This fact follows from a simple telescoping argument on \eqref{eq:UkBY:leq}, from which sequential convergence can be established arguing as in the proof of \cref{thm:xinC}.
-We conjecture that the same convergence result holds without this modification of the stepsize update rule, but a formal proof of this fact remains an open problem. \qedhere \end{enumerate} \end{remark}
+\begin{remark} Concerning \cref{thm:main:zone}, it can be shown that the entire sequence converges up to multiplying the right-hand side of \eqref{eq:BY:rhok*} by \((1-\epsilon)\) for some \(0<\epsilon\ll1\).
+Under \cref{ass:zone}, this slight modification of the stepsize rule guarantees that the sequences \(\bigl(\gamma_k(\varphi(x^k) - \inf_{\overline{C}}\varphi)\bigr)_{k\in\N}\) and \(\bigl(\D_\kernel(x^k,x^{k-1})\bigr)_{k\in\N}\) both converge to zero.
+This fact follows from a simple telescoping argument on \eqref{eq:UkBY:leq}, from which sequential convergence can be established arguing as in the proof of \cref{thm:xinC}; see \cref{proof:rem:eps} for the details.
+We conjecture that the same convergence result holds without this modification of the stepsize update rule, but a formal proof of this fact remains an open problem. \qedsymbol \end{remark}